abhilashkb/WordPress-Deployment-on-AWS-wtih-Ansible/readme.md

-# WordPress on AWS with Ansible Deployment
+# Ansible WordPress Deployment on AWS

-This project automates the deployment of a high-performance WordPress site on AWS infrastructure using Ansible.
-The setup includes Nginx, CloudFront CDN, Let's Encrypt SSL, Redis caching, and optional S3 integration for static assets.
+This repository automates the deployment of a WordPress site on AWS using Ansible.
+It provisions an EC2 instance, sets up Nginx, PHP, and MariaDB, and configures WordPress with Redis caching (via Docker).
+The repository is modular, with roles for each component of the setup.

+---

 ## Features

-- **Complete Infrastructure Provisioning**: EC2 instance with proper security groups
+- **AWS EC2 Provisioning**: Automates the creation of an EC2 instance with a security group.
-- **Optimized Web Server**: Nginx configured for high performance
+- **Nginx Setup**: Configures Nginx as the web server for WordPress.
-- **Global Content Delivery**: CloudFront CDN integration
-- **Free SSL Certificates**: Automated Let's Encrypt certificate management
+- **PHP and MariaDB**: Installs and configures PHP and MariaDB for WordPress.
+- **WordPress Installation**: Automates WordPress installation and configuration.
-- **Object Caching**: Redis for improved WordPress performance
+- **Redis Caching**: Sets up Redis as a Docker container and integrates it with WordPress for object caching.
-- **Static Assets Optimization**: Optional S3 bucket for media files
-- **Automated Deployment**: Fully reproducible infrastructure as code
+- **Modular Roles**: Each component is handled by a dedicated Ansible role for better reusability and maintainability.

+---

 ## Prerequisites